gather-data/gather-public/content/docs/concepts.md

 ## Modules

 When looking at an individual entity within a View (like an individual customer), you often want to see associated information about that entity.
 For example, when looking at an individual customer you probably need to see their Stripe account information or their latest order in Shopify.
 Modules are where that associated data get displayed.
+Modules can display any data supported by a Connection in Gather, from Stripe payments, to Chargify subscriptions, to Shopify orders.

 SHOWMODULEIMAGE

-Modules can display any data supported by an connection in Gather, from Stripe payments, to Chargify subscriptions, to Shopfiy orders.
-You just add a module to a view for any associated data you need with a couple of simple clicks.
-You can easily customise each module so that it shows you only the fields you need to see.

-SHOWMODULE CUSTOMISATIONGIF